ahf/tor-win32/README.markdown

 This Git repository contains a `Makefile` which includes rules for downloading and building cross compiled versions of the dependencies of Tor that is needed to run a minimal version of Tor.
 This includes `libevent` and `openssl`.
-We currently do not enable Zstd and LZMA compression support in cross compiled Tor versions that are build using this method, but please submit a pull request to this repository if you add support for this.
+We currently do not enable Zstd and LZMA compression support in the cross compiled version of Tor that are build using this method, but please submit a pull request to this repository if you add support for additional feature dependencies in the `Makefile`.

 To fetch and build the dependencies of Tor and Tor itself run: